HaoWuLab-Bioinformatics/scHiClassifier/README.md

 The folder "**Ramani**" contains the data and code details for the Ramani dataset.

 ## Tools
-It is recommended to deploy and run this project using PyCharm We have also built an executable compute capsule for our code on the cloud-based platform Code Ocean, accessible at https://codeocean.com/capsule/2365852/tree.
+It is recommended to deploy and run this project using PyCharm.
+We have also built an executable compute capsule for our code on the cloud-based platform Code Ocean, accessible at https://codeocean.com/capsule/2365852/tree.

 ## Dependency
 Mainly used libraries: